Davon-Rolage/GeoGem/README.md

 ## Tech Stack
 The aspects of Django framework that were used during development of this project:
 - Class-based views (View, DetailView, FormView, ListView, DeleteView)
-- Django CustomUser, forms (UserChangeForm, UserCreationForm)
+- Django CustomUser, forms (UserLoginForm, UserCreationForm)
 - Mixins (LoginRequiredMixin, SuccessMessageMixin)
 - Internationalization (English, Russian)
 - Static and media files